“A friendly, creative, environment for learning together”

 Week 1

-We had such a fun time during our first Forest Schools session!
+We had such a fun time during our first Forest Schools session.
+We had to do some parts inside this week due to the ice but we still had a great day.

 Week 2

 This week at forest schools we have been learning about the 4 seasons and the changes across the seasons.
 We talked about what the weather and day length is like and what clothes we may wear in the different seasons.
-We even talk about which season was our favourite.
-Miss Travis likes spring because flowers such as daffodils begin to grow.
+We even talked about which season was our favourite.
+Miss Travis likes Spring because flowers such as daffodils begin to grow.
 In Art we have been learning to print using natural materials such as leaves and using a range of vegetables.
 We really enjoyed this!
 In DT this week we also got to use the bow saw to cut disc of wood.
 Mrs Platts helped us to use the bow saw safely.
-We then decorated the discs with animals, mini-beasts or plants we would find in the garden.
-In the garden this week we found some… Snowdrops!
-We have created observational drawings of the snow drops using pastels.
+We have also looked at the artist David Hockney and his Winter tree drawings.
+We used charcoal to create an observational drawing of an Oak tree in Winter.

 Week 3

 This week at forest schools we have been looking at the weather and we have drawn our own symbols for the different weather types.
-In art we have been thinking about texture and have create some rubbings using leaves and bark from the garden.
-We have also looked at the artist Andy Goldsworthy again and created a clay bridge sculpture inspired by his work.
-We have also been learning how to use tools to whittle sticks and we will be using these in a few weeks to create a journey wand.
+In art we have been thinking about texture and have create some rubbings using leaves from the garden.
+In DT we have been learning how to use tools to whittle sticks and we used these to create a wind wand.
+We used our discs of wood from a few weeks ago and decorated them with animals, mini-beasts or plants we would find in the garden.
+In art we have created also created observational drawings of Daffodils using oil pastels.

 Week 4

 This week at forest schools we have been observing the weather and making weather vanes.
 We have also been learning about evergreen and deciduous trees.
 We have named and identified the trees in our school environment.
-We have lots of trees such as Silver Birch, Weeping Willow, Lime, Maple, Larch, Ash, Oak, Holly and Cherry tree.
+We have lots of trees such as Silver Birch, Weeping Willow, Lime, Maple, Larch, Ash, Oak, Holly and Hawthorne.
 Mrs Platts has taught us some facts about each of the trees and how we can identify them.
-As part of our DT learning this week we have been beginning to explore weaving techniques and learning to weave with natural materials.
-We have also looked at the artist David Hockney and his Winter tree drawings.
-We used charcoal to create an observational drawing of an Oak tree in Winter.
+We have also looked at the artist Andy Goldsworthy again and created a clay bridge sculpture inspired by his work.
+We also looked at a new artist this week called Antony Gormley and created our own clay faces using natural materials, these are all stuck on the trees in the garden.
+In the garden this week we found some… Snowdrops!
+We have created observational drawings of the snow drops using pastels.

 Week 5